216: No Such Thing As A Lobster War

 We've overset this one, but one day.

-But there are often sort of surveys done about the items that people find most annoying in neighbors, and they include hot tubs are annoying because people are making a lot of noise in hot tubs when they're in them, barbecues, automatic solar lights.
+But there are often sort of surveys done about the items that people find most annoying in neighbours, and they include hot tubs are annoying because people are making a lot of noise in hot tubs when they're in them.

-And I like this in the Guardian newspaper, who commented that trampolines are complained about because they allow the neighbour's children to spy on you on an intermittent basis.
+And I like this from the Guardian newspaper who commented that trampolines are complained about because they allow the neighbour's children to spy on you on an intermittent basis.

 Very annoying.